How to Clean Your Air Fryer Heating Element (Step-by-Step + Safety Tips)

 • Paper towels

 Avoid steel wool, metal brushes, or harsh cleaners.
 These can damage the heating element’s protective coating.
+Using the right tools matters.
+Cheap or abrasive brushes can damage the heating element coating and make the problem worse over time.

 Step-by-Step: How to Clean Air Fryer Heating Element